ipfs/go-ds-s3/README.md

 # S3 Datastore Implementation

+> [!WARNING]
+> ## 🚧 Looking for Maintainers 🚧
+>
+> This is an opt-in datastore implementation for those who need S3-compatible storage backends.
+> The project is in need of active maintenance from people who are actually using it.
+If you are interested in maintaining this datastore implementation, please reach out to devrel@ipfs.tech.

 This is an implementation of the datastore interface backed by amazon s3.

 **NOTE:** Plugins only work on Linux and MacOS at the moment.
 You can track the progress of this issue here: https://github.com/golang/go/issues/19282